scalableinternetservices/ucsb_website/_slide_src/11_rdbms_scaling.md

 In a future lecture we will discuss scaling the data layer using non-relational databases (NoSQL).

-Today we will discuss in what ways we __can__ horiztonally scale a relational database.
+Today we will discuss in what ways we __can__ horizontally scale a relational database.

 ---